Table of contents

 Once that matter had been settled, we moved on.
 Did I want three, five, or seven zones?
 I compared three different firm mattresses, each with a different amount of zones.
 (If you were wondering, a mattress can be divided into “zones”: the top zone, which adjusts to the weight of your head, the middle, which adjusts to the weight of your butt, and so on.)
 When the number of zones was all I had to focus on, I noticed a slight difference between the options.
 Eventually, I decided to go with 5 zones: I felt it was the right compromise between price and comfort.

-Once all of that had been decided, we looked at different colours.
+Once all of that had been decided, we looked at different colors.
 Did I want grey, black, or beige?
 After some deliberation, I decided beige was the way to go.
 It was neutral, but warmer than grey.

 I left the store having placed an order for a bed, and that was that.